 8. Waste water

 b.
-Please do not carry out a full scale washdown of your outfit on site, unless there is a specific wash down area.
-However, we do permit day to day mirror/screen/lights cleaning with a bucket, sponge and very light detergent i.e. to make road safe, providing the water from the bucket does not get thrown over the outfit onto the pitch.
-Full scale washdowns on the pitch can cause damage to other outfits, drainage issues and pitch damage.
+Guests are not permitted to carry out a full scale washdown of their outfit on site, unless there is a specific wash down area.
+However, we do permit day to day mirror/screen/lights/windows cleaning with a bucket, sponge and very light detergent i.e. to make the outfit road safe, providing the water from the bucket does not get thrown over the outfit onto the pitch.

 9. Rubbish disposal

 a.
-Please recycle as much of your rubbish as you can in the appropriate areas.
-Please note that recycling arrangements may vary from site to site due to regional operator variations.
+Please recycle as much rubbish as possible in the appropriate areas.
+Please note that recycling arrangements vary from site to site due to regional operator variations.
 We can not accept large items and ask that these are disposed of in an alternative and appropriate manner.

 b.
-If you need to use medical equipment which results in clinical waste you must provide your own safe means of disposal and take these items off-site for disposal.
+If guests need to use medical equipment which results in clinical waste, guests must provide their own safe means of disposal and take these items off-site for disposal.

 10. Fire precautions

 a.
-As soon as you can after you’ve arrived, get to know the site’s fire safety precautions and locations of fire points.
-Please refer to ‘Keeping Safe on Club Sites’.
+As soon as possible after arrival, guests are strongly recommended to get to know the campsite’s fire safety precautions and location of fire points.
+Please refer to ‘Keeping Safe on Club Campsites’.

 12. Dogs and other pets

 b.
-Unless you have an assistance dog, pets aren’t allowed in all communal areas including toilet blocks, laundry rooms or swimming pools.
+Unless guests have an assistance dog, pets are not allowed in any communal areas including toilet blocks, laundry rooms or swimming pools.

 c.
 Please see our ‘You and Your Dog’ information within the Sites Directory and Handbook and leaflet available on all campsites for further advice.

 a.
-Please drive your vehicle with particular consideration for pedestrians, including children and other vulnerable road users, who have priority over vehicles on our sites’ roads.
-You must have a full current driving licence, insurance for the vehicle driven and follow the principles of road safety.
+Guests must drive their vehicles with particular consideration for pedestrians, including children and other vulnerable road users who have priority over vehicles on our campsites’ roads.
+Guests must have a full current driving licence, insurance for the vehicle being driven and they must follow the principles of road safety.
 Cars and motorhomes must have a valid road fund licence.
 Vehicle speeds should not exceed 5mph (equivalent to a vehicle being in first gear or a person moving at a walking pace), and one way systems should be followed at all times.
-Please remember that other members’ pitches are strictly ‘no-go’ areas.
+Please remember that other guests' pitches are strictly not to be encroached.

-There has been an increase of motorised and battery operated recreational equipment on site, these are acceptable for use on sites for moving between pitches and facilities or for use by disabled and mobility restricted guests to allow them to access the relevant areas of the site as required.
-They need to be operated in line with the traffic management system and abide by the speed limit and users must show consideration for other visitors at all times when using the equipment.
+c.
+Motorised and battery operated equipment on site are acceptable for use by disabled and mobility restricted guests to allow them to access the relevant areas of the site as required.
+They need to be operated in line with the traffic management system and abide by the speed limit, and users must show consideration for other guests at all times when using the equipment.

 a.
-Pitches should normally be vacated by 12 midday.
+Pitches should normally be vacated by 12 o’clock/midday.
 Please check individual sites for exact times, as these may differ.

 b.
-If you’d like to remain later on-site, not necessarily on your pitch, have a word with the Site Staff.
-Be aware that charges may apply if you stay beyond 4pm.
+If guests would like to remain later on site, not necessarily on the same pitch, please speak with the site staff.
+Be aware that charges may apply if staying beyond 4pm.

 a.
-We accept no liability for any injury, loss or damage to property or person while on our site because of events beyond our control.
-This includes injury, loss or damage that occurs subsequent to an event but happened as a result of an event beyond our control.
+We accept no liability for any injury, loss or damage to property, people or pets while on a Club campsite because of events beyond our control.
+This includes injury, loss or damage that occurs subsequent to an event that happened as a result of an event beyond our control.
 Events beyond our control include but are not limited to: fire, adverse weather (including flood, storm, hail), explosions, break-in, theft, criminal damage, riots, industrial action, natural or nuclear disasters, epidemics, pandemics, war or threat of war, actual or threatened terrorist activity.

 b.
 We cannot take responsibility for, or pay compensation because of, events beyond our control.

 c.
-We accept no liability for any accident, injury, loss or damage to any property or person while on our site unless the cause can be evidenced to be due to our negligence.
+We accept no liability for any accident, injury, loss or damage to any property, people or pets while on a Club campsite unless the cause can be evidenced to be due to our negligence.

 a.
-The belongings you bring with you are your responsibility during your stay with us.
+Guests are responsible for the belongings they bring with them during their stay with us.

 b.
-You must lock the outfit and vehicle securely and remove valuable items when not in attendance.
+Guests are advised to securely lock outfits and vehicles and remove valuable items from sight when not in attendance.

 c.
-If you choose to bring your own bike we strongly recommend that you have specific insurance that will cover your bike if stolen.
+If guests choose to bring their own bicycle we strongly recommend that they have specific insurance that will cover the bicycle if stolen.

 a.
-If damage is caused to your property while on-site, you must make the Site Staff aware as soon as possible and provide details of the circumstances and cause of the damage.
+If damage is caused to guests’ property while on-site, they must make the site staff aware as soon as possible and provide details of the circumstances and cause of the damage.

 b.
-We will contact you in writing once we have been made aware of the incident.
-If we consider we are liable for the damage we will ask you to provide a repair/replacement estimate.
+We will contact the guest in writing once we have been made aware of the incident.
+If we consider we are liable for the damage we will ask them to provide a repair/replacement estimate.

 c.
-We may require you to obtain alternative estimates if we consider the estimated cost of repair is unreasonable.
+We may require guests to obtain alternative estimates if we consider the estimated cost of repair is unreasonable.

 d.
-Where it can be proven that we have acted negligently we will reimburse you for the repair or replacement of the damaged property subject to agreement to estimates for the repairs or evidence of value.
+Where it can be proven that we have acted negligently we will reimburse the guest for the repair or replacement of the damaged item(s), subject to agreement to estimates for the repairs or evidence of value.

 e.
-We will not pay for any damage caused by another member, visitor or third party (unless acting on our behalf) while on site.
-Please be aware that we are not able to provide details of other members/visitors / third parties due to data protection.
+We will not pay for any damage caused by another guest or third party (unless acting on our behalf) while on site.
+Please be aware that we are not able to provide details of other guests or third parties due to UK data protection law.